Baluarte Bridge

 The Baluarte Bridge (Puente Baluarte), officially the Baluarte Bicentennial Bridge (Puente Baluarte Bicentenario), is a cable-stayed bridge in Mexico.
 It is located between the municipalities of Concordia in Sinaloa and Pueblo Nuevo in Durango, along the Durango–Mazatlán highway, Mexico 40D.
 The bridge has a total length of 1124 m, with a central cable-stayed span of 520 m.
-With the road deck at 403 m above the valley below, the Baluarte Bridge is the third-highest cable-stayed bridge in the world, the seventh-highest bridge overall and the highest bridge in the Americas.
+With the road deck at 403 m above the valley below, the Baluarte Bridge is the third-highest cable-stayed bridge in the world, the ninth-highest bridge overall, and the highest bridge in the Americas.

 Construction of the bridge began in 2008, it was inaugurated in January 2012 and opened to traffic in late 2013.
 The bridge forms part of a new highway linking the Atlantic and Pacific coasts of northern Mexico and has reduced the travelling time between Durango and Mazatlán from approximately 6 to 2.5 hours.